 - Minimum GPA of 2.5 for advanced (300- to 400-level) courses used to satisfy major requirements

-- Language skill courses (SPAN 301 or 310 to 304) are normally limited to nonnative speakers of Spanish.
+- Language skill courses are normally limited to nonnative speakers of Spanish.
 Native and near-native speakers should consult a department adviser to determine what courses they may take.

 - Recommended courses for prospective graduate students: SPAN 400, 451, 452, and two 400-level literature courses.
 Approved study abroad of at least one semester in a Spanish-speaking country is recommended for all majors.

 - Courses need to have a grade of C or better to count towards the degree.